MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 ## Create a Dataverse table

 In this section you will use the Data workspace to create a Dataverse table.
 A table is used to store information about specific objects.
 A scholarship, an application, or company are some examples of tables.
-A table is make up of a series of columns.
-A column is a specific piece of information about the object, like name, description, application date, or color.
+A table is made up of a series of columns.
+A column is a specific piece of information about the object, like name, description, application date, or a choice of options, like color.

-Use the steps below to create a table and columns.
+Use the steps below to create a table and columns using the Data workspace.

 1. Go to [Power Pages](https://make.powerpages.microsoft.com).

-1. Select the Data icon on the left navigation.
+1. Select the **Data** icon on the left navigation to go into the Data workspace.

 1. Select the new table **(+)** button, to the right of the **Tables in this site** heading.